 What Is Productive Failure in Education?

 Productive failure in education is a learning design that deliberately sequences a problem-solving phase before an instruction phase.
-Pupils tackle a complex, novel problem that they are unlikely to solve correctly using their existing knowledge.
+Learners tackle a complex, novel problem that they are unlikely to solve correctly using their existing knowledge.
 The primary goal is the cognitive processes triggered during the attempt rather than a correct answer.
 This initial stage is the generation phase.

 This approach addresses a common problem in teaching known as the illusion of competence.
-When a teacher provides a worked example first, pupils often follow the steps without understanding the underlying logic.
+When a teacher provides a worked example first, learners often follow the steps without understanding the underlying logic.
 They may succeed in the short term but fail to apply the knowledge in different contexts.
 Productive failure prioritises long-term retention and the ability to transfer skills to new situations.

 The Research Behind Productive Failure